telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The `Sortable` method enables or disables the sorting by that column.

-The example below demonstrates how to disable the sorting.
+The following example demonstrates how to disable the sorting.

 ###### Example